ibm-cloud-docs/databases-for-enterprisedb/old-howto-migration-oracle.md

    ```text
         docker logs -f --tail all oracle
    ```
-5. The oracle database will be created with the following defaults
+5. The Oracle Database is created with the following defaults
     ```text
     Defaults:
 		username: system